live-clones/recalbox/TESTING.md

 Pour les pending features, elles ne seront activées que si les beta testeurs les valident selon les critères de qualité de Recalbox.

 ## [7.2.1-Reloaded]
+- [ ] Switch one theme option, then cancel the ES reboot.
+Leave the menu.
+Enter the option menu again.
+Switch another option and let ES to reboot.
+Then check both options are OK
+- [ ] Switch one theme option, let ES to reboot, then check if the option is ok
+- [ ] Switch theme and let ES to reboot, then check the theme is displayed properly
+- [ ] Hide a game with metadata.
+Relaunch ES or Reboot.
+Display hidden game and check if your last hidden game stall have its metadata
+- [ ] Ensure updates check is ON in update menu.
+Run Gameclip screensaver immediately after ES is ready.
+Wait for 2 minutes max: Update popup should not appear until you exit the screensaver
+- [ ] Test pixel perfect option: set/unset the option, quit then reenter the menu, it should be displayed properly
 - [ ] Test reicast vanished from rpi4, x86, x86_64 and odroidxu4
 - [ ] Test forgetting all BT devices, especially non-connected devices (switch off/standby)
 - [ ] Test arcade view system all on this system check: mame, naomi, naomigd, atomiswave, model3, daphné, neogeo, fbneo